 The COVID-19 (coronavirus) pandemic has impacted how business is being done throughout the world.
 Following is a list of resources that may be helpful to Benbrook businesses and organizations.

-CLOSED: Tarrant County Small Business Assistance Grants
+COMING SOON: Tarrant County Small Business Assistance Grants

 - U.S. Senate Committee on Small Business & Entrepreneurship: Guide to the CARES Act

 - SBA Guidance for Businesses in Responding to COVID-19

 - Economic Injury Disaster Loan and Loan Advance - Update - (5/4: Notice: New Eligibility for Economic Injury Disaster Loan and Advance: SBA will begin accepting new Economic Injury Disaster Loan (EIDL) and EIDL Advance applications on a limited basis only to provide relief to U.S. agricultural businesses.)
 The Economic Injury Disaster Loan (EIDL) program provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
 The loan advance (up to $10,000) provides economic relief to businesses that are currently experiencing a temporary loss of revenue.
 The loan advance will not have to be repaid.

 - COVID-19 ECONOMIC INJURY DISASTER LOAN APPLICATION

 - (Webinar) SBA’s Economic Injury Disaster Loan Program for Businesses Impacted by COVID-19: Learn About It and How to Apply